Neville Thurlbeck: News International phone hacking scandal

 In 2009 Thurlbeck was reported as one of the journalists who had received transcripts of intercepted calls in the News International phone hacking scandal.
 He was arrested by officers from Operation Weeting on 5 April 2011 after voluntarily attending a police interview.
 He was bailed initially until September 2011 but bail was later extended until March 2012.

 It was announced by the Crown Prosecution Service in April 2012 that Thurlbeck would not be prosecuted over claims of witness intimidation.
 Thurlbeck was arrested in March 2012 by officers from Operation Weeting, on suspicion of intimidating a witness and encouraging or assisting an offence after he published the home address of an executive on News Corporation's management and standards committee on his website on 7 March.
 On 24 July, it was announced that Thurlbeck would be charged with conspiring to intercept communications and the unlawful interception of voicemail messages.

 His name appears in an e-mail from a News of the World reporter headed "for Neville" which contained transcripts of 35 voicemails.

 He was sentenced to 6 months in prison after he pleaded guilty at R v Coulson, Brooks and others.

+He was released after serving 37 days, sharing the same cell as Andy Coulson.
+Upon his release, the Guardian newspaper reported Thurlbeck saying: "He refused to comment any further on Coulson save to say that after two weeks they were given permission to wear civilian clothes.
+Thurlbeck revealed that his former boss opted for his “splendid designer polo shirt and jeans while I remained in the prison uniform as I believe in dressing for the occasion.”